 - A robust internal audit program to monitor compliance with our standards, as well as with governmental regulations and the producer’s own protocols.

-Standards Never Stop In Our Meat Department
+Additional Standards for Our Meat Department

 Animals vary physically and behaviorally, so each species has additional specific standards that must be met.